 The first death anniversary, or babang-luksa, is another reason to gather and shed some cash.

 Getting a memorial plan is an essential that most Filipinos often disregard.
 You don’t want to leave your loved ones with a financial burden to provide you a decent burial.
-Preparing for your laying down one’s knife and fork may be taboo, but ultimately, it always pays to be prepared.
+It might seem morbid to think about death ahead of time but ultimately, it always pays to be prepared.